-Apple's latest hearing technology is now available on AirPods Pro, and it's easy to use — but oddly fiddly to set up.
+Don't wait on the feds to make hearing aids available over the counter.
+Apple's latest hearing assistive technology is available on AirPods Pro, and it's easy to use — but oddly fiddly to set up.

 This could be simpler.
 Apple is brilliant with accessibility features, but often setting them up requires a lot of steps, and Conversation Boost certainly does.